Steroids, also called corticosteroids, are anti-inflammatory medicines used to treat a range of conditions.

 - painful joints or muscles – such as arthritis, tennis elbow and frozen shoulder

-- pain caused by an irritated or trapped nerve – such as sciatica
+- pain caused by an irritated or trapped nerve – such as severe sciatica

 - inflammatory bowel disease – such as Crohn's disease